Inom-Turdikulov/notes/output/md/my awesome software list.md

 date: 1678636800
 tags:
 - outline
-title: My awesome software list
 ---

+# My awesome software list

 This is a list my daily-used software.
 Some of them described in more details in other notes.